 Florida-based wakeskater Brian Grubb has taken his sport all over the world, from competing in events to flilming one-of-a-kind projects in spots you wouldn't expect to find the fair-weather sport.
 On the heels of a recent snowy project in Bosnia, Grubb caught wind of a weather anomaly off the Cape Cod National Seashore that brought huge icebergs to the Massachusetts coast, and his flight was booked within hours.

-Watch the video in the player below, and read on for the interview we scored with Grubb as he was headed back to the airport to end his whirlwind trip:
+Watch video from the day in the player below, and read on for the interview we scored with Grubb as he was headed back to the airport to end his whirlwind trip.

 Why do something like this as a wakeskater?

 It’s kind of random I guess, but this was parlayed off the project I just did in Bosnia, where we were riding in the snow.
 We thought it was worth taking a look, so I came up to check it out.

 With the tides, the ice was moving a lot.
 We had a really stiff wind coming in offshore, so we were just dealing with the elements.
 But we had really good light all day, it was really clear and it wasn’t super cold with the sun out.
 It was low tide when we first got out there this morning, and pretty much all the ice was up on shore, so we had to wait for the tide to start filling in so we had water around the ice.
 That gave us the time to scout a couple of locations and figure out a game plan of where we wanted to be when the tide came up.

 Did you know you’d be able to ride it before you got there, or was it more of a crapshoot?

 It was a total crapshoot; I had never ridden in ice or an environment like that.
 It was like Bosnia in that it was totally outside of the box and totally different, so we wanted to put ourselves in that environment and see what we could do with it.
 It’s really unforgiving, but it was cool too, because once the water started coming in we were moving ice chunks out of the way so we’d have room to ride and have features we could hit.